bardadon/Investing_Platform/README.md

-# Forex Anaylsis Platfrom
+# Investing Platfrom

 Hello!

-Welcome to Bar's Forex Analysis Platform.
-The Forex rates are extracted from Fixer.io API.
+Welcome to Bar's Forex Investing Platform.

+The Forex rates were extracted from Fixer.io using their awesome API.

 The platform was first populated with two months worth of Forex rates using the dag: "populating_platform".

-After the first batch of data, the pipeline "insert_new_rates" is scheduled to run once a day and insert new data.
+After the first batch of data, the pipeline "insert_new_rates" is in charge of inserting the latest EOD(end of day) data.

 All the rates are compared vs a US Dollar base rate.